h4md153v63n/h4md153v63n/README.md

 ### Hi, I'm Hamdi Sevben

-I work in cybersecurity fields especially penetration testings and security audits.
-In addition, I am self-motivated and continuous learner.
-I am gritty and willing to be challenged in order to improve more pentest and security skills.
+I work in cybersecurity fields, especially penetration testings, security audits and vulnerability assessments.
+In addition, I am a self-motivated, continuous learner and strong man who is used to work under the press and stress.
+Furthermore, I can pay attention to the details under the pressure.
+I am gritty and willing to be challenged in order to improve more hacking skills.
 My aim is to use my technical knowledge so as to benefit other people and organizations.

+My mantra is no fear no regret: https://youtu.be/U7B13H7ebao + https://youtu.be/Oqek9Ktuwy8

 - 👋 Hi, I’m Hamdi (@h4md153v63n)
 - 🔭 I’m currently working on Cyber Security